 Nero had several wives throughout his short but eventful life.
 The first, Octavia, he forced to commit suicide.
 The second, Poppaea Sabina, he kicked to death during her pregnancy after she rebuked him for returning home late from the races.
 The third was his former mistress, Statilia Messalina, and in 66 Nero forced her unfortunate husband—the consul Marcus Junius Vestinus Atticus—to commit suicide so he could go ahead and marry her.
 And then there were his male wives, Pythagoras and Sporus.

 Pythagoras (not to be confused with the man who invented the theorem) or “Doryphorus” as some sources call him, was one of Nero’s favourite freedmen (or “ex-slaves”).
 In 64 AD he participated in a bizarre wedding ceremony, marrying Nero who took on the role of the veiled bride.
 But Pythagoras wasn’t Nero’s only husband.
-The empeor had another paramour, a young boy called Sporus, who the emperor had castrated and married in 67 AD.
+The emperor had another paramour, a young boy called Sporus, who the emperor had castrated and married in 67 CE.

 Like his uncle Caligula, he sexually assaulted the wives of senators.
 Replicating a vice we see often in the sex lives of the Caesars.